canadaprogrammer/edx-first-ios-app/README.md

   - Use standard navigation controls, such as a Navigation Bar when implementing a Hierarchical Navigation
   - Use a Tab Bar when implementing multiple categories (modes, workflows) of content or functionality
   - Use the correct style (modal va push) where appropriate

+## Protocols

+- "defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality."
+- Swift defines many protocols
+- Types that conform to a protocol must implement all the requirements of protocol

+### CustomStringConvertible Protocol

+- A protocol to display how objects are printed to the console
+- A textual representation of the values contained in an object's variables

+- A Class without CustomStringConvertible Protocol

+  - ```swift
+    import UIKit

+    class Book {
+      var title: String
+      var author: String
+      var isbn: Int

+      init(title: String, author: String, isbn: Int) {
+        self.title = title
+        self.author = author
+        self.isbn = isbn
+      }
+    }
+    // Let's create a book
+    var book = Book(title: "Adventures", author: "John Doe", isbn: 100)
+    // Let's display the book
+    print("book is \(book)")  // book is __lldb_expr_7.Book
+    ```

+- A Class implementing CustomStringConvertible Protocol

+  - ```swift
+    import UIKit

+    class Book: CustomStringConvertible {
+      ...

+      var descritpion: String {
+        return "Book title: \(title), autho: \(author), ISBN: \(isbn)"
+      }
+    }
+    // Let's create a book
+    ...
+    // Let's display the book
+    print(book) // Book title: Adventures, author: John Doe, ISBN: 100
+    ```

+### Equatable Protocol

+- The Equatable protocol allows objects to be compared for equality

+  - ```swift
+    import UIKit

+    class Book: CustomStringConvertible, Equatable {
+        ...

+        static func == (bookOne: Book, bookTwo: Book) -> Bool {
+            let booksAreTheSame = bookOne.title == bookTwo.title &&
+                bookOne.author == bookTwo.author &&
+                bookOne.isbn == bookTwo.isbn
+            return booksAreTheSame
+        }
+    }
+    // Create two books
+    var firstBook = Book(title: "Adventures", author: "John Doe", isbn: 100) var secondBook = Book(title: "Future Adventures", author: "John Doe", isbn: 101) var thirdBook = Book(title: "Future Adventures", author: "John Doe", isbn: 101) print(firstBook) // Book title: Adventures, author: John Doe, ISBN: 100 print(secondBook) // Book title: Future Adventures, author: John Doe, ISBN: 101
+    // Let's check if the books are the same with Equatable implemented if firstBook == secondBook {
+      print("You have that book already")
+    } else {
+      print("Buy the book")
+    }
+    // Buy the book
+    if thirdBook == secondBook {
+      print("You have that book already")
+    } else {
+      print("Buy the book")
+    }
+    // You have that book already
+    ```

+## Delegation

+- Is a design pattern where a class or structure delegates responsibility to another
+- As with humans, there are 2 parties involved
+  - The one who delegates
+  - The one who it was delegated to

 ## Errors